frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 ## RPC Service Implementations

-In this section we are going to see how to complete our quickstart example.
+So far so good, no much code, no business logic, just a protocol definition with Scala annotations.
+Conversely, in this section we are going to see how to complete our quickstart example.
 We'll se both sides, server and client.

 ### Server

 Predictably, generating the server code it's just implement a service [Handler](http://frees.io/docs/core/interpreters/).

-Next, our dummy Greeter server implementation:
+Next, our dummy `Greeter` server implementation:

 ```tut:book
 import cats.~>